Building Terminology Translator

 A/C – An abbreviation for air conditioner or air conditioning.

 • OSCI.
 Owner Selected, Contractor installed.
 Owner selects the materials.
-There is a full Contractor provided guarantee on materials and installation with .
+There is a full Contractor-provided guarantee on materials and installation.
 This is the most common arrangement for our industry.
 The Contractor is responsible to pick up and deliver the materials to the site.

 • OFCI.
-Owner Furnished, Contractor Installed.
-Owner pays for the item and delivers it to the job site.
+Owner-furnished, Contractor-Installed.
+The owner pays for the item and delivers it to the job site.
 The Contractor is responsible for proper installation.
-Contractor provides an instillation guarantee, however there is no Contractor provided material guarantee on these items.
+The contractor provides an installation guarantee; however, there is no contractor-provided material guarantee on these items.

 • OFOI.
 Owner Furnished Owner Installed.
-These are items which are the owners responsibility exclusively.
+These are items that are the owner’s responsibility exclusively.

 ADU- An abbreviation for Accessory Dwelling Unit.
 This is an inhabitable second structure on the same property.
-It is a classification that has a special set of rules and requirements that must be met prior to being built.
+It is a classification that has a special set of rules and requirements that must be met before being built.
 They are often built in conjunction with or above a garage.
-They are also occasionally refereed to as a mother-in-law suite.
+They are also occasionally referred to as a mother-in-law suite.

-Aged Home Upgrades– A specialty of Levco, A term used to describe older homes that are in need of updating.
-Usually very original and have great potential to be updated by opening up kitchens, improving lighting, safety, and functionality.
-In bathrooms, this may mean new flooring, removing wallpaper and replacing old water hog fixtures.
+Aged Home Upgrades—A specialty of Levco, aged home upgrades are a term used to describe older homes that need updating.
+They are usually very original and have great potential to be updated by opening up kitchens, improving lighting, safety, and functionality, and replacing old water-hog fixtures.
+In bathrooms, this may mean new flooring, removing wallpaper, and replacing old water-hog fixtures.

-Allowance- Levco uses a Material Allowance in rare cases when specific items have not been selected prior to agreement signing.
-Allowance covers the average estimated purchase price of the items.
+Allowance—Levco uses a Material Allowance in rare cases when specific items have not been selected prior to agreement signing.
+The allowance covers the average estimated purchase price of the items.

 Apron– A trim board that is installed beneath a window sill.